These Chocolate Mint Crinkle Cookies are irresistible & one of our Holiday baking favs. Vegan & Gluten-free

 - Sift the powdered sugar for rolling the cookies and set aside.
 Pour sugar for rolling in a small bowl and set aside.

-- In a large bowl, mix together sugar, coconut oil, brown rice syrup, vanilla extract, coconut milk, flax meal and melted chocolate chips until smooth.
+- In a large bowl, mix together sugar, oil, brown rice syrup, vanilla extract, vegan milk, flax meal and melted chocolate chips until smooth.

 - Sift in flour, cacao powder, baking powder & salt until a thick dough forms.